The JWST EXCELS survey: Insights into the nature of quenching at cosmic noon: Observations and Methods

 \subsection{Spectral line fitting}

 To obtain emission line fluxes, we use the Penalized PiXel-Fitting (pPXF) method \citep{Cappellari2023}, which is upgraded from \citet{Cappellari2017} and originally described in \citet{Cappellari2004}.
 We use templates from the Flexible Stellar Population Synthesis \citep[FSPS;][]{Conroy2009, Conroy2010} models.
 We perform an initial fit with an additive Legendre polynomial of degree 10 to obtain the stellar velocity and velocity dispersion.
-If there are multiple gratings, we set the instrumental resolution of the overlapping region to be the mean of the instrumental resolution.
+If there are multiple gratings, we set the instrumental resolution of the overlapping region to be that of the higher wavelength grating.
 We then perform a fit optimized to the gas component, holding the stellar velocity and velocity dispersion constant.
 The gas is modeled as a single kinematic component.
 For this fit, we only include a multiplicative Legendre polynomial of degree 10.
+We correct for Balmer absorption from the stellar continuum fit, as we only measure fluxes from the gas emission line fits.

 The Lick H$\delta_A$ index \citep{Worthey1997} is often used to select for post-starburst galaxies \citep[e.g.][]{Chen2019, French2021}.
 We measure the Lick H$\delta_A$ index for all galaxies with available wavelength coverage.
 Errors are estimated by adding random noise to each spectrum.
 This noise is uniformly distributed between -1 and 1 times the error spectra.
 We then recalculate H$\delta_A$ for each perturbed spectrum.
 We also calculate the equivalent widths (EWs) of [OII]$\lambda$3727 and H$\alpha$, which are often used to select against current star formation \citep[e.g.][]{Chen2019, French2021}.
 We calculate these equivalent widths from the gaussian fits from pPXF.
 Errors are similarly calculated by perturbing each spectra with noise that is uniformly distributed between -1 and 1 times the error spectra.
 We repeat the fitting procedure described above and calculate the errors as the 16th and 84th percentiles.
 We list these measurements for our sample in Table~\ref{tab1}.